 USU works in the IT sector.
 Given its business model as a software firm, the company's environmental impact can be considered relatively minor compared to other companies.
 Furthermore, the USU Group's Management Board, managers and workforce have been practicing an efficient approach to resources and working sustainably for many years.

-The USU Group has been certified according to EN ISO 50001:2011 in the field of energy management since 2018 and has an energy audit in 2018 which is valid for four years.
-USU Software AG has a balanced climate footprint for its electricity and fuel consumption in Europe for 2019.
+n 2018, USU was audited in accordance with DIN EN 16247.
+The new German sites in Möglingen and Aachen were audited in 2021.
+In addition, the consumption data of all foreign sites are recorded and evaluated.
+The energy audit of all German sites is valid until 2023.
+USU Software AG has a balanced carbon footprint for its electricity, fuel and paper consumption in Europe for 2020.
 Together with its partner First Climate, the relevant emissions at the various sites were recorded, analyzed and calculated.
+The emissions generated in 2020 were offset by a climate protection project carried out by USU Software AG.
+USU uses emissions certificates to support a project for clean drinking water for schools in Nigeria.
+Since the project began in September 2014, more than 10,000 schools have been provided with reliable, low-cost water treatment technologies, ensuring that more than 3 million school children have access to clean drinking water.

-The data for 2020 and 2021 are not yet available.
-The company is striving to become a climate-neutral business by 2023.
+The data for 2021 and 2022 are not yet available.
+The company is striving to become a climate-neutral business in 2024.